Froze202/AWSEC2-VR-CloudGaming/README.md

 - Intel Xeon Platinum 8259CL @2.50GHz (4 cores or 8 cores)
 - NVIDIA Tesla T4 with 12GB of VRAM
 - 16GB or 32GB of RAM
+- 30GB of System storage (can be adjusted more)
+- 100GB or 200GB of NVMe temporary storage (mountable via Disk Manager)

 ### Prerequisites / Requirements:
 - An active AWS Account. ([Register here](https://aws.amazon.com/free/))